jkk-research/ros1ros2/README.md

 - odom: orientation counted from previous positions
 z_coord_ref_switch can be zero / exact / zero_based / orig
 - zero: the Z coordinate is always 0
-- exact: the Z coorindinate is always z_coord_exact_height param (must be set in this launch)
+- exact: the Z coorindinate is always z_coord_exact_height
 - zero_based: Z coordinate starts from 0 and relative
 - orig: the original Z provided by Duro / Piksi
 euler_based_orientation:
-- true: euler based, not enabled by default, please enable SPB message SBP_MSG_ORIENT_EULER 0x0221 decimal 545
+- true: euler based, not enabled by default
-- false: quaternion based, not enabled by default, please enable SPB message SBP_MSG_ORIENT_QUAT 0x0220 decimal 544
+- false: quaternion based, not enabled by default
 """
 def generate_launch_description():
     ld = LaunchDescription()